ercanduman/JsonStringComparator/README.md

 ## Testing
 As a testing tool Postman is highly recommended to be used for making HTTP requests.

+Internal logic is under **unit test** which is available in classes of FakeJsonObjectDaoImplTest, JsonComparatorTest and JsonResponseCreatorTest.

+Functionality is under **integration test** which is available in classes of RestControllerTest and JsonObjectServiceTest.

 ### Testing insertion
 Steps;